-The McKenna Youth Foundation is a non-profit 501(c)(3) organization and a Arizona Qualifying Charitable Organization that was founded over 30 years ago by Tony Cerkvenik, Michael Damiani, Terry Dunn, and lots of friends.
+The McKenna Youth Foundation is a non-profit 501(c)(3) organization (EIN # 86-0758713) and a Arizona Qualifying Charitable Organization (QCO Code 20867)that was founded over 31 years ago by Tony Cerkvenik, Michael Damiani, Terry Dunn, and lots of friends.
 Our goal is simple: To help disadvantaged children in the Phoenix metropolitan area one child at a time.
 Every year, we sponsor events with the sole purpose of sustaining our annual holiday party held at Aunt Chilada's Restaurant for families in need.
-With the help of individuals and corporations alike, the McKenna Youth Foundation has been able to provide food, clothing, books, toys, household items, and bicycles to more then 3000 families and over 10,000 children.
+With the help of individuals and corporations alike, the McKenna Youth Foundation has been able to provide food, clothing, books, toys, household items, and bicycles to more then 3100 families and over 10,300 children.

-In addition to the annual holiday party, the McKenna Youth Foundation has assisted numerous children by providing academic scholarships; sending kids to summer camp; and assisting children with medical issues.
+In addition to the annual holiday party, the McKenna Youth Foundation has assisted numerous children by providing food and housing scholarships, sending kids to summer programs and camp, providing back to school clothing and assisting children with medical issues.